Kootenay Residential Real Estate Inventory Trending in Positive Direction

-Residential real estate sales held steady in September despite the typical seasonal dip in activity, reports the Association of Interior REALTORS® (the Association).
+Residential real estate activity across the Interior remained in line with seasonal expectations in May, reflecting a stable and balanced market environment, reports the Association of Interior REALTORS® (the Association).

-New residential listings saw a 9.8% increase compared to September 2024 with 2,643 new listings recorded last month.
-The total number of active listings saw a 0.3% decrease in inventory compared to September 2024 with 9,853 recorded across the Association region.
-The highest percentage increase in active listings across the Association region was recorded in the Kamloops and District with a total increase of 9.7% compared to the same month last year.
+New residential listings saw a 13.3% decrease compared to May 2025 with 3,102 new listings recorded last month, and down from the previous month’s 3,134 new listings.
+The total number of active listings saw a 6.8% decrease in inventory compared to May 2025 with 9,486 recorded across the Association region.
+The only percentage increase in active listings across the Association region was recorded in the Kootenay and Boundary region with a total increase of 2.4% compared to May last year.

-In the Kootenay and Boundary region, 233 sales were recorded last month, marking a 13.7% decrease compared to September last year, and down from the previous month’s 278 units sold.
-There were 436 new listings recorded in the Kootenay and Boundary region in September marking an 18.8% increase compared to the same month the previous year and up from August’s 429 new listings.
-The overall active listings in the Kootenay region saw a 2.6% increase compared to September 2024 with 1,795 listings recorded.
+In the Kootenay and Boundary region, 267 sales were recorded last month, marking a 13.6% decrease compared to May 2025 and down from April’s 283 units sold.
+There were 611 new listings recorded in the Kootenay and Boundary region in May marking a 2.3% increase compared to the same month the previous year and up from April’s 552 new listings.
+The overall active listings in the Kootenay region saw a 2.4% increase compared to May 2025 with 1,773 recorded listings.

-The benchmark price, a better representation of value compared to the average or median price as it represents a dwelling of “typical attributes”, saw percentage increases in the Kootenay region in the single-family and townhome housing categories compared to the same month the previous year, with 3.3% and 3.9% increases respectively, coming in at $625,900 and $513,400.
-The benchmark price for condominiums saw a decrease of 1.2% in year-over-year comparisons coming in at $323,400.
+The benchmark price, a better representation of value compared to the average or median price as it represents a dwelling of “typical attributes”, saw a 4.4% increase in the Kootenay region in the single-family housing category compared to the same month the previous year, coming in at $615,700.
+The townhouse category saw a 0.2% increase in benchmark pricing, coming in at $496,700.
+In the condominium housing category, benchmark price saw an increase of 1.7% in year-over-year comparison, coming in at $331,900.

 BOARD & ASSOCIATION INFORMATION